EULAR Epidemiology and Health Services Study Groups

 Focus groups within the sphere of musculoskeletal medicine may apply for EULAR endorsement and also for support through the Standing Committee on Epidemiology.

-EULAR Study Group on Longitudinal Observational Registers and Drug Studies
+EULAR Epidemiology Study Group (formerly called: EULAR Study Group on Longitudinal Observational Registers and Drug Studies)

 The aim of this study group is to create a platform for methodological, logistic, and scientific collaboration across European rheumatological drug registers in order to maximise the potential use of the data collected within each register, to maximise the quality of the scientific outputs within and across registers, and to maximise the exchange of experiences across registers.